Our commitment to Environmental Sustainability

 Our Carbon Reduction Plan outlines clear, actionable steps to minimise greenhouse gas emissions across our operations, supply chain, and transportation networks.

-To ensure our goals are aligned with climate science, we’ve committed to the Science Based Targets initiative (SBTi) — a globally recognised framework that sets credible pathways for reducing emissions in line with the Paris Agreement.
+To ensure our goals are aligned with climate science, we’ve committed to the Science Based Targets initiative (SBTi).

 This alignment ensures that our reduction targets are ambitious, accountable, and contribute meaningfully to the fight against climate change.